NebulousLabs/Sia/Consensus.md

-This document will be more understandable if you have a general understanding of proof of work blockchains, and does not try to build up from first priciples.
+This document will be more understandable if you have a general understanding of proof of work blockchains, and does not try to build up from first principles.

 TODO: Write the formal specification for encoding things.

 TODO: Write the formal specification for deriving the block id, contract id, siacoin output id, siafund output id, siafund claim output id.

-TODO: block id + merkle root, miner output ids, siacoin output ids, contract ids, storage proof ids, siafund output ids, siafund claim output ids.
+TODO: block id + Merkle root, miner output ids, siacoin output ids, contract ids, storage proof ids, siafund output ids, siafund claim output ids.

 TODO: Document which crypto is used in consensus.
 (Hash algorithm, signature